 Check out our guide to the best budget stand up paddle boards in the UK.

 Yes wild swimming is ‘just swimming’.
 But there is a huge movement of wild swimmers, which generally means going to enjoy a swim around a picturesque spot in almost all weathers.
 Wild swimmers tend to cover bigger distances than casual swimmers.
 Swimming in cold water is good for you too, just ask Wim Hof.

 More than just a walk… Orienteering means navigating across terrain, usually over fairly big distances.
 Dartmoor and Exmoor are popular spots for orienteering,.
 You’ll need to be able to read a map and be pretty fit because this Devon sport gets pretty intense at times.

 You might have noticed that skateboarding has become much more popular since the pandemic.
 In fact, it’s estimated that the Olympics also had an effect on the popularity of this ‘cool’ sport, which a much wider demographic taking up skateboarding.
+And as an accessible solo sport it is also a lot of fun.
 The Hoe in Plymouth is packed full of skateboarders on a sunny day – so grab a longboard, cruiser or trick board and try out your skills.

 Considering the weather in Devon, this sport is always strangely underrepresented.
 But if you want to go windsurfing in Devon, there are plenty of places you can try.
 From Teignmouth and Paignton, to Woolacombe and Croyde.